dsient/CATBOX/README.md

 A alpine linux build, fresh installed with tons of anti-censorship, p2p, and decentralized communication solutions, along with some extra tools, and hardened security.
 In active development.

-Made for those who need it.
+Made for those who need it most.

 ## Repo will include on version 1.0:
 - Virtualbox build